 - Tasty post-race food (fruit, cookies, etc.) and drinks (water, Gatorade, soda, beer) will be provided.

 - Results will be made available shortly after the race via Webscorer; visit the FLRC Web site for full results later.

 - This race is part of the Finger Lakes Trail Circuit, for all you Pebbleheads, Stoneheads, and Boulderheads.

-- For remaining questions other than directions (for those, consult Google Maps, a GPS, or paper map!), contact the race director at firstname.lastname@example.org.
+- For remaining questions other than directions (for those, consult Google Maps, a GPS, or paper map!), contact race directors Peter Dady (email@example.com) or Mike Stone (firstname.lastname@example.org).